AdobeDocs/graphql-mesh-gateway/src/pages/gateway/overview.md

 If you require additional authentication or authorization, you can use [custom resolvers](../reference/multiple-apis.md).

-DDOS protection, rate limiting, and throttling are provided at a global level by graph.adobe.io.
-For more individualized protection, we recommend adding a Content Delivery Network (CDN), such as fastly, through [edge caching](cache-control-headers.md).
+Distributed denial-of-service (DDOS) attack protection, rate limiting, and throttling are provided at a global level by graph.adobe.io.
+For more individualized protection, we recommend adding a Content Delivery Network (CDN), such as Fastly, through [edge caching](cache-control-headers.md).

 If you encounter any security issues and need assistance, reach out to your contact for the beta program.